Substance Abuse Prevention In Cancer Patients

 Treatment providers must maintain an active dialogue with patients for the duration of opioid painkiller treatment to help ensure a patient’s use is only as prescribed.
 It’s also important that close loved ones become familiar with treatments that way they can identify any behaviors which point to drug misuse or abuse.

 Knowing the dose and frequency of medications can help loved ones to spot the first signs of drug misuse.
 It’s important to realize that patients who exhibit a tolerance and dependence to medications aren’t necessarily abusing their drugs.
 Prescribed use can cause these conditions.
 It’s when these states are accompanied by compulsive behaviors of drug seeking and using that there’s cause for concern.
-Any suspected abuse should be communicated to the prescribed doctor and the appropriate drug rehabilitation services sought.

 Loved ones should be aware of the following signs of drug misuse and abuse: